Vegas resumes 100% capacity on June 1

 Eat out for Restaurant Week in Las Vegas

-Restaurant Week is actually a two-week stretch in Las Vegas, in which restaurants offer prix fixe menus for fantastic prices.
-Hopefully, by the time June rolls around, the Nevada shutdown of non-essential businesses will be lifted and dining spots will be back open.
-Restaurant Week is the perfect opportunity to check out places that might typically be out of your price range and sample their signature dishes.
-Money raised for Restaurant Week benefits the Three Square food bank, which helped feed a lot of people out of work during the coronavirus pandemic.
+Restaurant Week runs June 7-18, with more options this year.
+Participating restaurants offer great food at fantastic prices with a three-course prix fixe menu, specialty menu, or takeaway menu available.
+It’s the perfect opportunity to check out places that might typically be out of your price range and sample their signature dishes.
+Money raised for Restaurant Week benefits the Three Square food bank, which helped feed many people out of work during last year’s economic downturn.

 See a Comedian in Las Vegas